 Some areas of specialty within natural resource management are conservation and forestry.
 These professionals often work for government agencies and non-profit organizations and focus on environmental law, public policy and land use.
 Their job is to maintain a balance between human interests and environmental health.

 Conservation scientists manage and protect natural resources by making sure conservation and land use are following federal and state environmental standards.
 Their goal is to maximize the use of natural resources, from soil to water, without damaging the environment.
-The U.S. Bureau of Labor Statistics reports that conservation scientists can expect to see job opportunities in the field grow only one percent from 2012-2022, which is considerably slower than average.
+The U.S. Bureau of Labor Statistics reports that conservation scientists can expect to see job opportunities in the field grow seven percent from 2014-2024, which is as fast as the average for all other jobs.
 As of May 2015, conservation scientists earned an average annual salary of $63,800.

 Foresters have been educated to oversee the use of publicly and privately owned woodlands.
 They work for such entities as state and federal governments, logging companies and environmental agencies.
 Some common job titles are forest manager, wilderness and trails specialist, forestry consultant, forest ranger and timber investor.
 Depending on their specific position, foresters can have varying duties; however, general forestry responsibilities include: